Moba people: Yendu tchitcheri

+tchitcherii sakab

 Tchitcherii sakab are the shrine sculptures for the while village.
 These sculptures depict of the descendants of the Bimoba.
 They are oldest and biggest of the figures and are giving contributions that would help make sure that there would be growth and plentiful harvest.

 Kondi initiation

 The Bimoba strength comes from ancestral authority, spiritual knowledge, and the wilderness, Kondi initiation rituals that symbolize transformation and social growth.
 The initiation uses the wilderness for this transformation.
 It translate the child from childhood to adulthood and becoming their own individual in the society.

 The male initiation happen in the woodland while the women initiation happens near the home.
 In both initiations the children get shaved heads and mark with a scar to symbolize their rebirth.
 This ritual follow strict rules that include dressing in special dress, having limits on their diet, and using a secret language.
 They also wear items of symbol ornaments that protect them with help from past familial and to be purity upon returning to the village.

-To rejoin society there is the Kondaak (“Kondi market") ritual were individuals participating in the initiation stop by homes and getting gifts.
+To rejoin society there is the Kondaak (“Kondi market") ritual were individuals participating in the initiation stop by homes and receive gifts.
 During this ritual the participants wear metal jewelry, clothes that are red, and cowrie shells.